c-glennon/Library_App/README.md

 ## Library App

 A Library application built using React and NodeJS that utilizes the Google Books API.
 The user can search for books and add them to their library.
-The purpose of this project was to built a functioning backend server in NodeJS using Express.
+The purpose of this project was to built a functioning backend server in Node.js using Express.

 ## Client